 All companies are required to submit an annual report to ACRA within 30 days of the annual general meeting of shareholders under the Singapore Companies Act.

-What you should look out for: Date of the most recent filing and the financial year end (FYE)
+Look out for the date of the most recent filing and the financial year-end (FYE).

 Annual General Meeting (AGM)